fhoedemakers/InfoNES64/README.md

 The emulator code is ported from [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES)

+## Release

+To try the emulator with the free built-in game Blade Buster, download infones.64 from the [releases](https://github.com/fhoedemakers/InfoNES64/releases/latest) page en copy it to your flash card.

 ## Building from source

 1. Install the Libdragon SDK.
 For more info and instructions, see https://github.com/DragonMinded/libdragon